michalCapo/libro/PRODUCT.md

 ## Brand Commitments

-The user requested the look and feel of Codex desktop or T3 Code.
-Use a quiet desktop coding interface with the agent as the main content.
+Use a quiet desktop interface with strong keyboard support and the agent as the main content.
+T3 Code and the OpenAI and Anthropic desktop apps are comparable products.
+Libro's approach centers on terminal and web applications, multiple agents within a project, and fixed-width tool panels.

 ## Layout

 Projects and agent threads stay on the left.
-Each thread has one center agent, right-dock tools switch through a shared tab row, and project terminals open below the main row.
-Build directly from the supplied T3 Code screenshots: near-white content, softly tinted sidebar, subtle dividers, rounded selected rows, muted icons, and compact bordered controls.
+Each thread has one center agent, fixed-width right-dock tools switch through a shared tab row, and project terminals open below the main row.
+Use near-white content, a softly tinted sidebar, subtle dividers, rounded selected rows, muted icons, and compact bordered controls.
 Keep the existing Go-rendered UI and Electron runtime.

 ## Application instances